When not to stretch

-Stretching at regular intervals throughout the working day keeps the body moving and prevents it from becoming sedentary.
+Stretching at regular intervals throughout the working day keeps the body moving.

 A sedentary lifestyle is known to have a negative impact on our health.
 It can, for example, put us more at risk of serious conditions such as coronary heart disease and type 2 diabetes.
-On top of this, it can contribute to aches and pains.
+It can also contribute to aches and pains, particularly backache.